-- Ensure that participants are in the company of a member of staff at all times - Identify the main contact that participants can go to in the event of a query or concern.
+- Ensure that participants are in the company of a member of staff at all times - Identify the main contact that participants can go to in the event of a query or concern - Assign a 'buddy' that can help answer informal questions and help the participant reflect on their experience.
+If you have a medical student, foundation doctor or GP trainee, they would be ideal at fulfilling this role.